Find Affordable College Courses

 Fort Myers, FL

-With a ranking of #10, Florida Gulf Coast University did quite well on this year’s best schools for computer engineering students.
-Located in the large suburb of Fort Myers, FGCU is a public school with a fairly large student population.
+Florida Gulf Coast University did quite well in this year’s ranking of the best schools for computer engineering students.
+It came in at #10 on the list.
+Located in the large suburb of Fort Myers, FGCU is a public college with a large student population.

 CE majors at FGCU take out an average of $22,750 in student loans while working on their egree.